bujosa/universal-translator/README.md

  ![May The Force Be With You](./Image%20Diagrams/Example.png)

-Link del archivo de ejemplo por si quiere ver una prueba en .txt .[Click Here](./Example/example.png)
+Link del archivo de ejemplo por si quiere ver una prueba en .txt [Click Here](./Example/example.txt)

 Rule: Everything is pasted but separated by comma as in the example.